-This time of year can be both exciting and scary for parents of high school seniors.
-The college admissions process (and the high school years leading up to it) are arduous and stressful, so most parents feel a sense of relief when their child makes the final decision about where to attend college.
+Most parents will feel a sense of relief by May 1, the official Decision Day, when their child makes the final determination about where to attend college.
 Unfortunately, for many parents, that relief is short lived as their worries turn to figuring out how to pay the college bill.

 I feel particularly sad when I get phone calls and messages from friends and readers asking for advice on different options for loans and where to find the best rates.
 In many of these conversations, my friends will admit they should have started earlier understanding how to pay for college and they should have done more research.